 - saving money, if possible

-- preparing to explain the experience in a calm way when approaching an advocate, lawyer, or other form of support
+- preparing to explain the experience in a calm way when approaching an advocate, lawyer, or another form of support

 - being ready to give concrete examples of events and actions the person has taken to keep themselves and their family safe